petrknap/trunk/packages/Singleton/README.md

-# php-singleton

-Singleton pattern for PHP by [Petr Knap].
+# Singleton pattern for PHP

 * [What is Singleton pattern?](#what-is-singleton-pattern)
 * [Why use Singletons?](#why-use-singletons)